Azhar Usman: Other activities

+In the summer of 2025, he taught a university level course at the American Islamic College, entitled "Rewriting the Script: The Rise of Muslim Creatives in Hollywood and Pop Culture."

 Awards and recognition

 In March 2005, ABC Nightline ran an entire episode about Usman called "MUSLIM COMIC."
 In 2008, CNN's Turkish affiliate (CNN Türk) ran a one-hour special starring Usman, entitled "America's Funniest Muslim," which included a portion of live standup, followed by a lengthy Q&A session with the audience.
 In 2009, Usman was listed as one of The 500 Most Influential Muslims by Georgetown University's The Prince Alwaleed Center for Muslim–Christian Understanding and Royal Islamic Strategic Studies Centre of Jordan.
 In 2010, fellow comedian and legendary standup icon Dave Chappelle remarked: "Azhar Usman is untouchable, he's like a comedian from the future," after a show at The New Parish in Oakland, California.
 Usman has opened for Chappelle over 40 times since first meeting him in 2005.